 Construction and Capacity

 You will require a bigger toilet if you’re a group and traveling for an extended period.
-If it’s going to be used for a family get together or a bonfire with a small group of friends in the outskirts, a small portable toilet will suffice.
+If it’s going to be used for a family get-together or a bonfire with a small group of friends, a small portable toilet will suffice.

 Also, don’t buy a model that sits too low to the ground.
-Folks with knee problems and senior citizens will not have a comfortable experience unless the seat height is at par with a standard chair height.
+Folks with knee problems and senior citizens will not have a comfortable experience unless the seat height is on par with a standard chair height.

 Child and Adult Comfort